Ensuring effective public-sector security in an interconnected world

 Just as it has across all sectors of business, increasing interconnectedness is causing sweeping changes to all levels in the public sector.

 The digitisation of data and processes is creating both challenges and opportunities for departments and agencies of all sizes.
 Traditional workflows and practices are being replaced by online communications channels, while delivery of services is increasingly being conducted digitally.

 While these changes have delivered significant benefits, they have also presented challenges when it comes to IT security.
-Where once data and applications could be kept locked in the data centre, now they must be secured regardless of their location.
-Sensitive files held on a cloud platform must be just as secure as those sitting in government data centres.
+Where once data and applications could be kept locked in the data center, now they must be secured regardless of their location.
+Sensitive files held on a cloud platform must be just as secure as those sitting in government data centers.

 This security challenge was highlighted by the Federal Government's recently released Australia's Cyber Security Strategy 2020 report.
 The report outlines the Government's plan to invest $1.67 billion during the next decade to improve the nation's security preparedness and combat evolving cyber threats.

 The report points out that, while Australia has been fortunate to avoid a catastrophic cybersecurity incident to date, the country remains vulnerable to the types of attacks that have been seen in other parts of the world.
 Ensuring the elements are in place that can minimise the chances of such an event occurring is vital.